 Relating to New Friends in Sober Living

-In your sober living home, you will meet new sober people whom may be in a similar situation as yourself.
-Some of them will be closer to a full year of sobriety, and some may have more soul searching to do than you before being able to transition into an in depend life.
-They can relate to you on many levels, and a sober living home is a safe place to communicate and share with your peers.
-Making new friends could be as easy as saying “hello.”
+In your sober living home, you’ll meet new sober people who may be in a similar situation as yourself.
+Some of them will be closer to a full year of sobriety, and some may have more soul searching to do than you before they can transition into an independent lifestyle.
+Sober friends can relate to you on many levels, and a sober living home is a safe place to communicate and share with your peers.
+Some people may find the prospect of being surrounded by strangers at a sober living home nerve-wracking but making new friends could be as easy as just saying “hello.”

-You won’t be able to interact with anyone if you never see or talk to anyone.
-Deciding how to start a dialogue is a lot simpler when you have a prearranged topic of conversation such as an activity, common interest, or even a support group.
-Learn about what your sober living home has to offer so you can get involved by finding new friends.
+Participating in activities with other residents at your sober living home is a necessary part of establishing new friendships.
+You won’t be able to interact with other residents if you never see or talk to anyone.
+Deciding how to start a dialogue is a lot simpler when you have a prearranged topic of conversation such as an activity, a common interest, or even a support group.
+Learn about the group activities and amenities your sober living home has to offer so you can get involved and find new sober friends.

 - Choose something that makes you feel at ease.
-You’ll be able to start conversations while you’re in your comfort zone instead of dealing with a new situation on top of finding new friends.
+You’ll be better able to start conversations while you’re in your comfort zone instead of feeling overwhelmed because you’re dealing with a new situation while also trying to find new friends.

 No matter how many activities you try and how much you get involved, you won’t be able to make any lasting connections unless you share with others.
-The best way to get involved is to talk about your experiences and open up in order to relate to the people around you.
-In the safe environment of your sober living community, you can share with people in a judgment-free zone and making new friends you can relate to every day.
+The best way to get involved is to talk about your experiences and open up so that you can relate to the people around you.
+In the safe environment of your sober living community, you can share with people in a judgment-free zone and make new friends you can relate to every day.